Compliance

-NLRB and Social Media: Updating Your Policies for 2023
+NLRB and Social Media: Keeping Your Policies Current

-The National Labor Relations Board (NLRB) has significantly shifted its approach to employer workplace rules, including social media policies.
-The Board's 2023 decision in Stericycle, Inc. established a new, more employee-friendly standard for evaluating whether employer rules violate Section 7 of the National Labor Relations Act, which protects employees' rights to engage in concerted activity for mutual aid and protection.
+The National Labor Relations Board's August 2023 decision in Stericycle, Inc. established a more employee-friendly standard for evaluating whether employer rules violate Section 7 of the National Labor Relations Act, which protects employees' rights to engage in concerted activity for mutual aid and protection.
+As of 2026, Stericycle remains good law, although a Republican-majority Board confirmed under the second Trump administration is widely expected to revisit the decision.

 This affects every private-sector employer, not just those with unionized workforces.
 If your social media policy has not been reviewed recently, it likely needs updating.